fmartinou/tydom2mqtt/README.md

 - Fix parsing of cdata msg type (will not crash anymore in the meantime), coming from an action from a alarm remote (and probably other things), we can get which remote had an action on alarm with it.
 - Add all the attributes as json for home assistant (can see defect, etc. on attributes)
 - X DONE !
 Isolate parser in a class maybe...
-- HACS / Docker versions
+- HACS / Hassio addon version
 - Fork it to a proper Home Assistant integration with clean onboarding
 - Add climate, lights, etc.
 - Build a web frontend to see and test (use frontail for now)